 At tree line it is good ideas to access the conditions and make the ruling to go or turn back, and if nothing else to be prepared for arctic conditions you could face.
 You will have no shelter or protection from the elements until you get back to this location.
 While only a around a mile, it is difficult terrain with full-on exposure.

-Many winter climbers will continue along the ridge to tackle Iroquois Peak, a mile past the summit.
+Many winter climbers will continue along the ridge to tackle Iroquois Peak, 1.1 miles past the summit.

 Elevation: 5,114 feet